jaymac00/Gauntlet/README.md

 - none

 **Implemented Events:**
+- Grave Events (for player death)
+- Head Events (for player death when killed by another player)
-- Tunneling Event (for Redstone Pickaxe)
+- Tunneling Events (for Redstone Pickaxe)

 **Implemented Items:**
+- Gravestone (block drop)
+- Player Head Trophy (entity drop)
-- Redstone Pickaxe
+- Redstone Pickaxe (recipe)

 ## Collaborator Need-To-Know

 **Branches:**
 - master - main branch exported to .jar to use on server; don't worry about this branch
 - version* - version branches to stage new implementations and bug fixes; create feature branches out of these
+- *-feature-\* - collaborator feature branches to develop new features

 All branches require a Pull Request with one approval, I will handle merges from there.